PicoQuant/TH260-Demos/readme.md

 The programming library is a DLL with demos for various programming languages.
 Please refer to the manual (PDF) for instructions.

 Note that you must purchase the TimeHarp 260 DLL option for this software to work.
 This is a one time fee, version upgrades are free.

+## What's new in version 3.1.0.2
+- Fixes an issue with stopping measurements on some PCs
+- Fixes an issue with unresponsive user interface on some PCs in histogramming mode
+- Improves histogramming throughput while reducing CPU load
+- The file format remains unchanged

 ## What's new in version 3.1.0.1
 - Supports new hardware models manufactured after February 2017